 Gaming consoles are permitted at the college for use only on weekends.
-Students can select films that they would like to have shown in-house.
+With permission, students may attend the cinema on weekends at their own cost to see approved films.
+Students can also select films that they would like to have shown in-house.